 They are defined in the dictionary as the father or mother of a person’s father or mother.

-Some grandparents are involved in the daily lives of their grandchildren, while others are more detached from the parenting process.
-Grandparents need to maintain an active role in their grandkids’ lives.
-Still, it’s also essential for grandparents not to overstep boundaries and take over from parents regarding discipline or other family issues.
+Grandparents ought to maintain an active role in their grandkids’ lives.
+Still, grandparents must respect boundaries and refrain from interfering with authority regarding discipline or other family matters.

 Other family structure types